Sanjeevanil/hack_princeton_2019_demo/README.md

 to setup a conda environment with the required packages, run:
 ```$ conda install -f -y -q --name hack_princeton_2019 -c conda-forge --file requirements.txt```

+## Running in the browser
+1. In the command line, run `python3 app.py`
+2. In your browser, open `localhost:5000`

 ## Obtaining posenet output
 1. Place images into `static/images` folder in the same file structure as you
     would want the output